 CMSS has a board of trustees of up to fourteen members who meet on a monthly basis.
 The board includes the appointments of a chair, treasurer, and minutes' secretary.
-During 2019, a finance sub-committee will also be set up as part of the revised investment strategy.
+During 2020, an Investment sub-committee was set up as part of the revised investment strategy